dearhive/MashShare/readme.txt

 = 2.1.9 =
 * Fix: If Twitter username is empty the plugin still appends "via @" at end of tweet
+* Fix: Exclude posts not working on every constellations.

 = 2.1.8 =
 * Fix: Shares on the share buttons are not counted on specific configurations